LittletreeZou/littletreezou.github.io/_pages/about.md

 Research Interests
 ======
 I have broad interests in AI and Life Science.
-My current research is about AI for Drug Deiscovery, focusing on protein representation learning and protein structure prediction.
+My current research is about AI for Drug Discovery.
+Specially, I am working on protein representation learning and protein structure prediction.

 Publications
 ======